 Q: What damages may I recover in a Arizona dog bite accident case?

 A: Depending on the circumstances surrounding your accident as well as the extent of your injury, you may be entitled to compensation for medical bills, lost wages during recovery, and pain and suffering.
 If your injury is severe enough, you may also receive compensation for future treatment and rehabilitation.

 Q: Can I get compensation if someone else's dog harmed my pet?

 A: Yes, your pets are considered your property; therefore, if another pet owner's negligence results in harm to your pet, you may hold him or her responsible for the resulting damages.

-Contact AZ accident attorneys at Breyer Law Offices, P.C. for a free consultation.
+Contact AZ accident attorneys at The Husband & Wife Law Team for a free consultation.
 The sooner you reach out to us, the sooner we can recover your dog bite damages.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.